Overview

 The issuing of a mobile device

-4. Mobile devices can be likened to small computers these days.
+- Mobile devices can be likened to small computers.
 As such, they have a lifespan of a few years and may be passed from employee to employee.
 It is likely that you will be issued a device and telephone number that has been used by an outgoing employee.
-Please do not expect a brand new device.
+Please do not expect a brand-new device.

 General usage, ownership and care

-2. You may be required to replace or pay a fee for lost handbooks, cables, chargers, headphones, USB leads, accessories or damaged handsets.
+- You may be required to replace or pay a fee for lost accessories, cables, chargers, headphones, USB leads, or damaged handsets.
 Further details can be found in your contract of employment.
 This ensures that as devices are reallocated, the user experience is not tarnished.

-5. Failing to report a lost or stolen device immediately may result in costs incurred as a result of loss or theft being recovered from your salary.
+- Failing to report a lost or stolen device immediately can lead to excessive costs on the mobile bill, which may be recovered from your salary.

-8. Accessing and using iPlayer or other video catch-up services.
+- Accessing and using iPlayer or other audio/video catch-up (streaming) services.

-11. Tethering or Internet Sharing or Personal Hotspot:– using the mobile device as a source for Internet connectivity for non-business purposes.
+- Tethering or Internet Sharing or Personal Hotspot: – using the mobile device as a source for Internet connectivity for non-business purposes.

 Obligations